stanford-rc/www.sherlock.stanford.edu/src/index.md

 As of {{ git.date.strftime("%B %Y") }}, Sherlock features over {{
-"{:,}".format(public_cores) }} CPU cores available to all researchers, and more than {{ "{:,}".format(owner_cores) }}  additional cores available to Sherlock owners, faculty who have augmented the cluster with their own purchases.
+"{:,}".format(public_cores) }} CPU cores available to all researchers, and more than {{ "{:,}".format(owner_cores) }} additional CPU cores available to Sherlock owners, faculty who have augmented the cluster with their own purchases.
+With a computing power over {{ pflops }} Petaflops, Sherlock would have its place in the Top500 list of the 500 most powerful computer systems in the world.

 For more details about Sherlock size and technical specifications, please refer to the [tech specs][url_specs] section of the documentation.
-And for even more numbers and figures, checkout the [Sherlock facts][url_facts] page.
+And for even more numbers and figures, see the [Sherlock facts][url_facts] page.
-But with a computing power over {{ pflops }} Petaflops, Sherlock would have its place in the Top500 list of the 500 most powerful computer systems in the world.

 ### OK, I'm sold, how do I start?